Europe East ATLAS of Plucked Instruments

 balalaika

-The most famous Russian instrument is the balalaika.
-It has an awkward shape to hold.
-It comes in several sizes, from the soprano, alt, tenor, to large bass balalaika in big balalaika orchestres, playing (fast) folk melodies.
+The most famous Russian instrument is the triangle shaped balalaika.
+The shape makes it difficult to hold.
+It comes in several sizes, from the soprano ("primo"), alto and tenor, to the large bass balalaika in big balalaika orchestras, playing (fast) folk melodies.

 top